CinTheDev/synth-music/unnamed-music/notes-representation.md

 Note: the "fade-in" or "fade-out" times should still be applied in rendering, but it does not need to be stored for every tone individually.

+## Representation of Note (Composition Tones)

+The Notes are what is stored when composing a piece.
+These are later converted into ExportTones.

+Note: The placement interface does not necessarily need to match the representation of a note.
+E.g.: Notes are stored independent of key, but placing Notes is not; as a result, stored notes are fundamentally different than placed notes.
+Placed notes are not stored.

+A Note represents the following info:

+- All concrete tones
+- A note length (time until next tone)
+- A play fraction (fraction for which note is played)
+- An intensity or transition of intensity (make it crescendo-friendly)
+- Some flags (e.g. if they're dotted, legato, etc.)